chenxing3/Waveman/README.md

 ## Running on test data
 The test data is an audio file with format of wav (only support wav).

-All the frozen Model in directory ./model.ckpt/BatNet and named frozen_model.pb Species and corresponding to the labels are in ./list/Species_label.xlsx All the result in default folder ./TMP, the Result_summary.xls is the final result.
+All the frozen Model in the file frozen_model.pb in directory ./model.ckpt/BatNet

+Species and corresponding to the labels are in ./list/Species_label.xlsx

+All the final result in the Result_summary.xls in default folder ./TMP,

-All log is written in the file log_predict.txt in ./logs folder.
+All log is written in the file log_predict.txt in ./logs.

     $ python Prediction.py --AudioFile=./audio/test.wav